 Summary of Disadvantaged Areas NTG Policy Proposal

-REVISED PROPOSED POLICY LANGUAGE – 5/10/23
+REVISED PROPOSED POLICY LANGUAGE – 5/10/23 Meeting Edits in Redline/Yellow Highlight

 In order for utility program administrators to more effectively target efforts to serve customers that have not previously participated in energy efficiency programs, members of the IL SAG agree that programs successfully serving communities identified and designated to be disadvantaged areas will receive a NTG Ratio of 1.0, similar to that for all income qualified programs.
 This policy would acknowledge that residential and business customers, including community service institutions, in certain communities or geographies face materially different or higher barriers to successful participation in energy efficiency offers while also facing higher than average levels of energy burden.